Analysis

 Easyjet allows all passengers to bring 1 small carry on bag with maximum size of 45 x 36 x 20cm including handles and wheels.
 It should fit in under the seat in front.

-It is also possible to book a fare with an additional large cabin bag (max dimensions 56 x 45 x 25cm).
-This option is also included for easyJet Plus cardholders, FLEXI fare, Up Front or Extra Legroom customers.
+It is also possible to purchase the an additional large cabin bag with max dimensions 56 x 45 x 25cm.
+This option is also included for easyJet Plus cardholders.

 Passengers can also choose to purchase checked bags of 15kg or 23kg.